mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 date: '2022-07-07'
 slug: nested-cross-validation
 categories: []
-tags: [python, machine-learning, partitioning]
+tags: [python, partitioning, machine-learning]
 subtitle: ''
-summary: "An explanation of what nested cross validation is, why it's important, and how to implement it in Python"
+summary: 'A tutorial on what nested cross validation is, why it is important and how to implement it in Python'
 authors: [Marshall Krassenstein]
 featured: yes
 image: